nannau/Annau-2022/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7604278.svg)](https://doi.org/10.5281/zenodo.7604278)

 ## Data availability
 Data is not stored on GitHub because of repo size limits.
-However, an image with the data is hosted on Dockerhub .
-If you decide you want to build the Docker image yourself, you can find the entire repo plus data hosted by Zenodo with its own DOI.
+Therefore, the analysis code and data are hosted separately.
+However, an image with the analysis code and data is hosted on Dockerhub in an isolated PyTorch environment.
+Instructions for use are below, and I recommend using the docker image.
+If you decide you want to build the Docker image yourself, you can find the entire repo plus data hosted by Zenodo with its own DOI (the Data only DOI).
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7604278.svg)](https://doi.org/10.5281/zenodo.7604278)

-## A note about GPUs
-I can't guarantee that this code will run on all hardware.

-I've developed this repo using a GPU.
-The results might work without one, and I've tried to enable this, but if you run into issues and don't have a GPU, please change the source code to meet your needs.

-# Getting started
+## Getting started

 You have a few options on how to get the repo working on your machine.
 I recommend using the docker image from Docker Hub because it includes the relevant dataset, and requires the least configuration to reproduce our results.

+## A quick word on security
-Please do not use this repo and assume it is secure.
+Please do not use this repo and assume the Jupyter Lab instance running on Docker is secure.
 I am not a security expert!
-This repo is intended only to provide reproducibility to my results so use it responsibly.
+This repo is intended only to reproduce our results so use it responsibly and don't run it publicly without taking percautions.

 ## From Docker Hub [recommended]